Convergence rates for shallow neural networks learned by gradient descent

-The rate of convergence of least squares estimates based on multilayer neural networks has been analyzed in Kohler and Krzy\.zak (2017), Imaizumi and Fukamizu (2018), Bauer and Kohler (2019), Kohler, Krzy\.zak and Langer (2019), Suzuki and Nitanda (2019), Schmidt-Hieber (2020) and Kohler and Langer (2021).
-One of the main results achieved in this context shows that neural networks can achieve some kind of dimension reduction, provided the regression function is a composition of (sums of) functions, where each of the function is a function of at most $d^*<d$ variables (see Kohler and Langer (2020) for a motivation of such a function class).
+for some $w_{i,0}^{(0)}, \dots, w_{i,d}^{(0)} \in \mathbb{R}$. \\ \\ The rate of convergence of least squares estimates based on multilayer neural networks has been analyzed in Kohler and Krzy\.zak (2017), Imaizumi and Fukumizu (2018), Bauer and Kohler (2019), Kohler, Krzy\.zak and Langer (2019), Suzuki and Nitanda (2019), Schmidt-Hieber (2020) and Kohler and Langer (2021).
+One of the main results obtained in this context shows that neural networks can achieve some kind of dimension reduction, provided the regression function is a composition of (sums of) functions, where the input dimension of each of the functions is at most $d^*<d$ (see Kohler and Langer (2020) for a motivation of such a function class).
 In Kohler and Krzy\.zak (2017) it was shown that in this case suitably defined least squares estimates based on multilayer neural networks achieve the rate of convergence $n^{-2p/(2p+d^*)}$ (up to some logarithmic factor) for $p \leq 1$.
 This result also holds for $p>1$ provided the squashing function is suitably smooth as was shown in Bauer and Kohler (2019).
 Schmidt-Hieber (2020) showed the surprising result that this is also true for neural networks which use the non-smooth ReLU activation function.
 In Kohler and Langer (2021) it was shown that such results also hold for very simply constructed fully connected feedforward neural networks.
-Kohler, Krzy\.zak and Langer (2019) considered regression functions with a low local dimensionality and demonstrated that neural networks are also able to circumvent the curse of dimensionality in this context.
-Results regarding the estimation of regression functions which are piecewise polynomials having partitions with rather general smooth boundaries by neural networks have been derived in Imaizumi and Fukamizu (2018).
+Kohler, Krzy\.zak and Langer (2019) considered regression functions with low local dimensionality and demonstrated that neural networks are also able to circumvent the curse of dimensionality in this context.
+Results regarding the estimation of regression functions which are piecewise polynomials having partitions with rather general smooth boundaries by neural networks have been derived in Imaizumi and Fukumizu (2018).
 That neural networks can also achieve a dimension reduction in Besov spaces was shown in Suzuki and Nitanda (2019).